MicrosoftDocs/azure-stack-docs/azure-stack/mdc/customer-journey.md

 - Unboxing and inventory of hardware
 - Connecting power and powering on the solution
 - Validating physical hardware health
-- Check all the cabling and border connectivity to ensure the solution is properly put together and meets your requirements.
+- Check all the cabling and border connectivity to ensure the solution is properly put together and meets your requirements
-- Configure the solution HLH (Hardware Lifecycle Host).
+- Configure the solution HLH (Hardware Lifecycle Host)
 - Datacenter network integration
-- Check to make sure all physical hardware settings are correct.
+- Check to make sure all physical hardware settings are correct
-- Make sure firmware for all components is at the latest approved version by the solution.
+- Make sure firmware for all components is at the latest approved version by the solution
-- Start the deployment.
+- Start the deployment

 ## Post Deployment